-1. They are usually originated in moist or wet places.
+They usually originated in moist or wet places.

-4. Maximum members in this group produce their own food.
-But certain members like fungi are dependent on other sources of food.,
+Maximum members in this group produce their food.
+But certain members like fungi are dependent on other sources of food.

-9. Unlike other plants, xylem and phloem are lacking. etc
+Unlike other plants, xylem and phloem are lacking. etc.

 Division of Thallophyta:

-The separation Thallophyta is classified into two parts: Algae and Fungi.
+The separation of Thallophyta is classified into two parts: Algae and Fungi.

 They are achlorophyllous (meaning they do not create chlorophyll) heterotrophic thallophytes.
 Occasionally, to overcome this handicap, fungi may grow a symbiotic relationship with algae or a cyanobacterium.
 The algae can create food as it has chlorophyll and the fungi in return offer a safe environment that shields the algae from Ultraviolet rays.
 Lichen is an example where two creatures act as a single part.

-Bryophytes have distinguished plant body like leaf structures, stem.
-But they lack a vascular arrangement for the carrying substances through the plant body.
+Bryophytes have distinguished plant bodies like leaf structures, stems.
+But they lack a vascular arrangement for carrying substances through the plant body.
 Bryophytes originate in both land and aquatic environments, therefore are called amphibians of the plant kingdom.
-Mosses and Marchantia fit to this subcategory.
+Mosses and Marchantia fit this subcategory.

 Characteristics of Bryophytes

 The life cycle of Bryophytes is like all the other terrestrial plants (embryophytes) with the change of generations.
 A haploid gametophyte cell has a fixed number of unpaired chromosomes.
-It gives growth to diploid sporophyte, which however has twice the number of paired chromosomes.
-Diploid zygotes made by the fusion of haploid sperm and eggs formed by gametophytes.
+It gives growth to diploid sporophytes, which however have twice the number of paired chromosomes.
+Diploid zygotes are made by the fusion of haploid sperm and eggs formed by gametophytes.
 Diploid zygotes produce into a sporophyte.